djplaner/memex/journal/todays-note.md

 Blairs - wed morning, fri after and some 7000s - friday

+[Why I’m banning AI](https://woborders.blog/2023/08/23/why-im-banning-ai/) – blog post - could be useful in terms of arguments for HLSS courses explaining why reliance on LLMs is to be avoided (e.g. "_unlearning_ commonly circulated misinformation and misunderstanding)

 Register Zenodo e.g. https://zenodo.org/record/165478 or this https://zenodo.org/record/3386046

-[Why I’m banning AI](https://woborders.blog/2023/08/23/why-im-banning-ai/) – blog post - could be useful in terms of arguments for HLSS courses explaining why reliance on LLMs is to be avoided (e.g. "_unlearning_ commonly circulated misinformation and misunderstanding)
+## Sense

+- Explore use of streamlit to visualise australian curriculum

-Share
+## Share

-- Blog post combining `usable short arc design tools that scale`
+- Blog post combining `usable short arc design tools that scale`  aka L&T tools - some missing flavours
 - Share various bits of Collections videos in Canvas Community posts references from the home page

 Questions